-Many people find it comforting to share memories of their loved one.
+Writing a eulogy is a comforting way to share memories of your loved one.
 The eulogy is your chance to do this.
 Whether you prefer the minister or celebrant taking the service to talk about the person you’re saying goodbye to, or wish to do this yourself, a thoughtful eulogy can mean a lot.

 There are several ways that a eulogy can be part of the service.
 Some people find it easier for the person conducting the service to speak on behalf of the family – if you choose to do this, you may wish to ask a family member to read a poem or religious reading as well, but this is up to you.
 Some people prefer the eulogy to be given by someone close to the deceased, such as a family member or friend, as they feel it’s more personal.